Latest News

 The latest information on the crash raises the possibility, however, that the heavily damaged engine still running may have been able to keep the plane in the air for longer.

-The report did not specify what level of performance was left in the engine, or what additional options it might have provided to the emergency crew of the jet before it reverted back and landed with its landing gear raised on the opposite side of the runway than its original plan.
+The report did not specify what level of performance was left in the engine, or what additional options it might have provided to the emergency crew of the plane before it reverted back and landed with the landing gear raised on the opposite side of the runway than its original plan.

 When shown the document, former U.S. National Transportation Safety Board Investigator Greg Feith said that the update didn't say how the left motor was operating or the state of the systems connected to either engines.

-He said that the document contains a few new facts, but leaves out many more.
-This results in a "cryptic", or confusing, document.
+He said that the document contains some new information but leaves out much more.
+This results in a "cryptic".

 ARAIB did not respond immediately to a comment request.
 The ARAIB plans to release a final report in June next year.